hushmirror/dip32/README.md

   * `sendtoaddress`
     * Args:
     * Add ability to send to a CT address
-  * `validateaddress`
-    * Args: string (required)
-    * Add ability to recognize CT addresses as valid and return metadata about them
-    * NOTE: Alternately this could be a new RPC which only validates CT addresses.
-That would prevent certain types of bugs where wallets want to validate normal addresses seperately from validating CT addresses without modifying existing code

 Other RPCs may need to be modified to support CTs.